THE GLASROC® FAMILY OF PRODUCTS

 A popular alternative to wood sheathing is gypsum-based sheathing, also known as drywall or plasterboard.
 It offers more durability than wood sheathing and is more economical.

-We’ve developed GlasRoc® exterior wall sheathing provides water-resistance, fire-resistance, and mold- and moisture-resistance.
+We’ve developed GlasRoc® exterior wall sheathing that provides water-resistance, fire-resistance, and mould- and moisture-resistance.
 Our product is also compatible with exterior wall systems and cuts like regular gypsum.
 GlasRoc® is a lightweight and durable option for your exterior sheathing board.